larilampen/orfeo-importer/README.md

 # Configuration files

+Default values can be defined for all options.
 A file can be created for each corpus to define extra information to be displayed.

+## Default settings

+Default values for settings can be defined in a YAML file named settings.yaml in the directory where the importer is run.
+These values can still be overridden on the command line.

+It is particularly advisable to store values that seldom change, like the base URLs of ANNIS and the sample pages, in the YAML file, so that they need not be specified every time the script is invoked.

 ## Corpus information files